-- 42. If a firm is considering entering or has entered into an insolvency process, we expect an IP to have a communication strategy in place.
+- 44. If a firm is considering entering or has entered into an insolvency process, we expect an IP to have a communication strategy in place.
 This strategy should consider the key messages for customers, what their immediate concerns may be and the information they are going to need, the format of that information and how quickly it can be disseminated.
 Information about the practical effects of the IP's appointment will be the most important initially and must be clear for customers.
-This should include implications for inflight payments and whether emoney cards will continue to work. - 43.
-In addition, the following practical issues should be considered factors: - Use language that is clearly understood by the audience of the communication52, particularly if they are retail or vulnerable consumers.
+This should include implications for inflight payments and whether emoney cards will continue to work. - 45.
+In addition, the following practical issues should be considered: - Use language that is clearly understood by the audience of the communication, 44 particularly if they are retail or vulnerable consumers.
 This includes adapting template communications to help ensure they are clear, fair and not misleading to the recipient and are easy to understand.
 An IP should also consider using headings and highlighting key actions that need to be taken by the recipient.
 Given the rise in scams, any customer communications should have a standard 'scam smart' messaging and make clear that a consumer is not required to use the services of a claims management company to pursue a claim.
 Key messages should not be hidden (i.e. they should be at the top of the communication). - Ensure sufficient resource is available for communications with the firm's customers, particularly where there is a significant number of retail customers.
 This may require additional phone lines or a call centre, producing scripts for staff including frequently asked questions and, in some cases, providing communications in different languages.
 The communication should also highlight the options for customers to communicate their questions and concerns to the IP (such as email address, online forms, telephone number(s) and/or postal address). - Information on treatment of relevant funds.
 An IP should avoid giving customers misleading impressions on the protection they receive from safeguarding requirements.
-An IP should also avoid suggesting to customers that any of the relevant funds held by the insolvent firm are protected by the Financial Services Compensation Scheme (FSCS) given FSCS is not currently available for customers of PIs and EMIs. - Share draft versions of key customer communications with us (and other relevant authorities) for comment before finalising, particularly communications regarding high profile or complex firm failures (e.g. firms that hold significant sums of safeguarded funds or vulnerable customers).
-This would also help to ensure that customer communications are consistent with our press releases upon an IP's appointment. - 44.
-We are aware that there are statutory communications, including notices, letters and reports, that an IP must issue before and during their appointment.
-If any communication contains references to us, we expect these to be factual, necessary and, in the case of high profile and complex failures or if requested, communicated to us for comment in advance of publication and in good time so that the IP is able to meet any statutory deadlines for such communications.
-These communications should be sent to firm.queries@fca.orq.uk.
+Where a PI or EMI has failed, an IP should also avoid giving customers misleading impressions on the protection they receive from the Financial Services Compensation Scheme (FSCS) given that the availability of FSCS depositor protection depends on the particular facts of the case.
+The failure of a PI or EMI is not covered by the FSCS.
+However, eligible customers of such firms can receive FSCS compensation should a PRA authorised credit institution holding safeguarded funds fail.

-52 This is in accordance with the firm's obligations under Principle 7 (communication with clients).
+&lt;sup>44 This is in accordance with the firm's obligations under Principle 7 (communication with clients) for non-retail customers, and Principle 12 (Consumer Duty) and PRIN 2A for retail customers.